HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/ACL_LEVEL_STRINGMAX.md

 ```
 #include <acl.h>
 ```

+**Symbolic Values :**

 **Description :**

 This value is the maximum size that Domino and Notes will allow for a privilege name in an ACL.

 **See Also :**
 [ACLGetPrivName](/domino-c-api-docs/reference/Func/ACLGetPrivName)